sovalke/csp/README.md

-# csp
+# CSP
 A project for the Cyber Security Base course.
+In this project, I have deliberately left some vulnerabilities so that they could be exploited.